crowdsecurity/crowdsec-docs/README.md

 Online version of this documentation is available here: https://doc.crowdsec.net/

-The documentation is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+The documentation is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.

 ## Installation